 - Understand Tax & Licensing Requirements: Check local, state, and federal regulations.

-Free Resources for Legal Compliance
+2. Free Legal Resources and Compliance Tools

 - IRS.gov: Get EIN & tax compliance guides